riyadomf/flippit/Readme.md

 ### **5. Future Scope & Potential Enhancements**

-The following enhancements were on my plan.
+The following enhancements were in my plan.

 #### **Hyper-Local Geospatial Feature Engineering**

 *
     **Amenity Proximity Analysis:** Integrate external data sources (e.g., Google Places API, OpenStreetMap).
 We will programmatically calculate features such as:
     * Distance to the nearest highly-rated elementary school.
     * Distance to the nearest grocery store, park, and public transit stop.

 #### **School Data Integration**
 *   use powerful numerical features like:
     * `avg_rating_nearby_schools`: The average rating of the 3 closest schools.
     * `distance_to_top_school`: The distance in miles to the nearest school with a rating of 8/10 or higher.

 #### **Computer Vision for Condition Analysis**

-*   especially valuable when the `text` description is sparse or misleading.
+*   Especially valuable when the `text` description is sparse or misleading.

 #### **External Data for Comprehensive Risk Assessment**